KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/snowflake.md

 # Snowflake Destination

-In order to create an end to end test of the ELT pipeline apart from the Source which is the KYVE network, you should configure a destination where the `records` will be stored.

-This page will guide you through setting up an ELT pipeline using Snowflake to fetch data from a [KYVE data pool](https://docs.kyve.network/basics/pools.html) and import it into a `Snowflake` database.
+This page will guide you through setting up an ELT pipeline using Snowflake to fetch data from a [KYVE data pool](https://docs.kyve.network/basics/pools.html) and import it into a Snowflake data warehouse.

 ## About Snowflake